oakartur/ir-pi-blaster/README.md

 # IR Pi Blaster

-This repository contains a small utility for sending and receiving NEC/NECx infrared frames using a Raspberry Pi and the [pigpio](https://abyz.me.uk/rpi/pigpio/) GPIO library.
-It provides a single binary, `ir_nec_rpi`, that can decode signals from a TSOP-style IR receiver and replay them on an IR LED driven directly from one of the Pi's PWM-capable GPIO pins.
+This repository contains a small utility for sending and receiving NEC/NECx infrared frames using a Raspberry Pi.
+Boards up to and including the Raspberry Pi 4 rely on the [pigpio](https://abyz.me.uk/rpi/pigpio/) GPIO library while the Raspberry Pi 5 requires the newer `lgpio` bindings.
+A helper script, `rpi_library_selector.py`, is bundled to automatically choose the best library for your system.
+The project provides a single binary, `ir_nec_rpi`, that can decode signals from a TSOP-style IR receiver and replay them on an IR LED driven directly from one of the Pi's PWM-capable GPIO pins.

 ## Requirements